psydack/uimgui/README.md

 - Add `UImGui` component to the scene and
 - (Optional) Set `Platform Type` to `Input System` if you're using the new [input system](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) the `SampleDemoWindow` object on the scene the following properties:
 - If you're using **URP** check [Using URP](https://github.com/psydack/uimgui#using-urp) section, for **HDRP** [Using HDRP](https://github.com/psydack/uimgui#using-hdrp) section, for **built in** check [Using Built in](https://github.com/psydack/uimgui#using-hdrp) section.
 - You're ready.
 Look [Samples section](https://github.com/psydack/uimgui#samples) for more usage samples.
+- To use [ImNodes](https://github.com/Nelarius/imnodes), [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo) or [ImPlot](https://github.com/epezent/implot)   check the sample script.
+If you won't use, [you can disable using directives](https://github.com/psydack/uimgui#directives)

 Samples
 -------
-It has a demo scene called `UImGuiDemoScene` inside `UImGui/Sample` folder.
+It has a demo script called `ShowDemoWindow` inside `UImGui/Sample` folder.

 You can subscribe to global layout or for a specific `UImGui` context:
 If choose to use global, don't to forget to set ``Do Global Events`` to ``true`` on ``UImGui`` instance.